-Mora has won more than a dozen national literary awards during her career and received the "Texas Writer" Award from the Texas Book Festival in 2015.
+Mora has won over a dozen national literary awards during her career and received the "Texas Writer" Award from the Texas Book Festival in 2015.
 The American Library Association has named her an Honorary Member.
-Both North Carolina State University and SUNY-Buffalo have awarded her honorary doctorates and her alma mater, the University of Texas at El Paso, has named her a distinguished alumnus.
+Both North Carolina State University and SUNY-Buffalo have awarded her Honorary Doctorates and her alma mater, the University of Texas at El Paso, has named her a Distinguished Alumnus.

-Mora, the mother of three children, and grandmother of a granddaughter who lives in Austin, is married to Vern Scarborough.
+Mora, the mother of three children, and proud grandmother of an Austin granddaughter, is married to Vern Scarborough.
 She has been a teacher, university administrator and consultant.
-She has received a National Endowment of the Arts Poetry Fellowship, a Kellogg National Leadership Fellowship, and three Southwest Book Awards.

-She often speaks about creativity, creative writing, leadership and advocacy at conferences, schools, and universities.
-She said she enjoys encouraging audiences to view their cultures, homes, and landscapes as catalysts for writing and for creativity.
+She is the recipient of a National Endowment of the Arts Poetry Fellowship, a Kellogg National Leadership Fellowship, and three Southwest Book Awards.
+She speaks about creativity, creative writing, leadership and advocacy at conferences, schools, and universities.
+She enjoys encouraging audiences to view their cultures, homes, and landscapes as catalysts for writing and for creativity.